kennethlove/kennethlove/README.md

     this one will be playable in your browser.

 - 🌱 I’m currently learning Rust, but also about self-hosting.
 It's been fun getting back to building servers again, even if it's just for fun.
+I'm also learning Mandarin!

 - 💬 Ask me about Python, Django, basic Rust, programming in general.
 Anything, really.